Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Results and Discussions

 \subsubsection{Consumption Time}

 The average runtime over 100 MCS for all six filters are compared in Fig.~\ref{fig:proj_runtime}.
 Two HOUSE filters take slightly more computational time than two UKFs.
-The runtime for CUT-4 and CUT6 are significantly larger.
+The runtime for CUT-4 and CUT-6 are significantly larger.
 The $w$-HOUSE is even slightly more efficient than $\delta$-HOUSE.
+All three figures, including Figs.~\ref{fig:proj_err}-\ref{fig:proj_runtime} present consistent results with the original paper\,\cite{stojanovski2021house}.